-- 1. Navigate to Network > Interfaces > PPP Interfaces. - 2.
-To create a new PPP interface, click (Create a new item) in the item list bar.
+- 1. Navigate to Network > Interfaces > PPP Interfaces.

 The PPP Interface dialog opens.
 It allows you to configure a PPP interface.

 - 3. From the Master Interface drop-down list, select eth0. - 4.
 Unless stated otherwise by your provider, leave the other settings on default value. - 5.
 Click Create.